jon-harper/OmniBox/docs/support/panel_mounts.md

 ![front panel example][img_front]{ width="360" }

-The front panel is long and slim and can be used for mounting small hardware ports.
-The most common examples are SD Card extensions and USB extensions.
-You can find these files in the [:material-git: `/Panels/Front Panel`][git_front_panel] git folder.
+The front panel often mounts small hardware ports; the most common examples are SD Card extensions and USB extensions.
+You can find predesigned files in the [:material-git: `/Panels/Front Panel`][git_front_panel] git folder along with a template.

 ### Side Panels

 ![side panel example][img_side]{ width="360" }

-Introduced in version 0.9.9, the side panel replaces the old Unused CPU Cover.
-Side panels can be used for mounting a single 40mm fan, panel mounted connectors, or keystone jacks.
+Introduced in version 0.9.9, the side panel replaces the "Unused CPU Cover".
+Side panels can be used to mount a single 40mm or 50mm fan, keystone jacks, or panel mounted connectors.

 Files for the side panel can be found in the [:material-git: `/Panels/Side Panel`][git_side_panel] git folder.